HOME MARITIME HISTORY SCHEDULE PARTICIPANTS CONTACT

 Michael Percy

-The Downeast Chapter of the Traditional Small Craft Association is proud to host and help sponsor the Festival.
-The Blue Hill Maritime Heritage Festival is scheduled for Saturday, August 5, 2023.
+The Downeast Chapter of the Traditional Small Craft Association (TSCA) is proud to host and along with the National TSCA co-sponsor the Festival.
+The Blue Hill Maritime Heritage Festival is scheduled for Saturday, August 9, 2025.
 We are planning a fun summer day by the bay, with a lot of maritime and historical related activities: boats, and boat building demonstrations, art on the lawn, sea shanties, seafood and more.
 If you'd like to participate, sponsor or volunteer let us know.
 Come join us for that fun summer day by the bay.

 Check out our participant page for the most current information.

-On display (D) available for rides (R) sail (S)
+Boats On display (D) available for rowing (R) sail (S)

 St Ayles Skiff - Blue Hill Community Rowing, R

-Deblois Street Sailing and Rowing Dory, TSCA, R, S
+Deblois Street Sailing and Rowing Dory, R, S

 Compass Skiff 10, CSC, D, R